saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 ### StatsD & collectd

-You can retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols. `StatsD` is supported on both Linux servers and servers running Windows Server. collectd is supported only on Linux servers.
-Here, the instances are running on Windows servers, hence `StatsD` is the right protocol.
+You can retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols.
+- `StatsD` is supported on both Linux servers and servers running Windows Server.
+- `collectd` is supported only on Linux servers.

 ## CloudWatch interval